vecin2/em_automation/README.md

 -	Ctrl + p: Navigate to the "previous" option within a list of suggestions.
 -	TAB: pops up a list of suggestion if there is one or navigate to the next one if the list is already showing.
 -	Shift + TAB: Navigate to the previous option within a list of suggestions.
--	Ctrl + w: Removes the previous word type.
+-	Ctrl + w: Removes the previous word that was typed.

 # User installation
 ## Quick installation